XxUnkn0wnxX/PSN-Store-Tool-Bot/README.md

 Each ID is processed individually; the bot sends the familiar avatar preview embed for every success and a summary for any failures.

 ---

+## 📝 TODO

+- [ ] Store NPSSO/PDC values in an encrypted local database to support multiple users safely.
+- [ ] Add a `--env` CLI flag so the bot can explicitly load credentials from `.env` when desired.

 ## 💬 Support & Feedback